 Appointed April 2016

 Julie has many years of experience in retail financial services, with a particular focus on general insurance.
 An Associate of the Chartered Institute of Bankers, she has Non-Executive Director roles with Co-operative Insurance and the Police Mutual Assurance Society.
-Julie is a member of the Risk Committee.
+Julie is a member of the Risk and Remuneration Committees.

 Mark Nicholls MA (Cantab), MBA